 Self Introduction Classes with Students

-The good news about your self introduction classes is that you should have tons of time on your hands to prepare whatever it is you intend to say and do before classes start in September.
+The good news about your self introduction classes is that you should have tons of time to prepare before classes start in September.

-Once September rolls around, things can start to get busy very quickly with the start of the school semester, and you will most likely deliver your self introduction ‘spiel’ anywhere from 6 times (a conservative estimate in the case of just one small school with 2 classes per grade) to as many 50+ times if you work at multiple schools.
+Once September rolls around, things can start to get busy very quickly.
+You will most likely deliver your self introduction anywhere from 6 times (a conservative estimate in the case of just one small school with 2 classes per grade) to as many 50+ times if you work at multiple schools.
 Needless to say, it definitely gets easier and better with practice, but how do you engage and delight that first classroom of students?

-Get ideas: First, get ideas from other sempai (senior) ALTs if you can.
+Get ideas: Speak with your senior ALTs if you can.
 It’s easy enough to read the tips below, but seeing a demonstration of another ALT’s introduction can really show you how it works in practice.
-Usually at Saga’s New JET Welcome Orientation there is a session on self introduction lessons which will hopefully give you some insight into how other JETs go about their introduction.
+Usually at Saga’s Prefectural Orientation there is a session on ALT life/teaching which will hopefully give you some insight into how other JETs go about their introduction.
 You may also have a chance to attend a session at Tokyo Orientation when you first arrive in Japan.

-Timing: Second, think about how you can vary the length of your introduction to suit the class.
-In some cases, you may be asked to just to give a quick 5-10min intro, whereas in other classes (especially at elementary school and senior high school) you are likely to be asked to fill the entire 45-50min class period.
-So depending on the length of time you have, you may like to prepare several different versions, or think about what are the extra things you will say or show if you have more time.
+Timing: Think about how you can vary the length of your introduction.
+In some cases, you may be asked to just to give a quick 5~10 minute intro, whereas in other classes you are likely to be asked to fill the entire 45~50 minute class period.
+You may like to prepare several different versions, or think about the extra things you will say or show if you have more time.

-Audience: Third, consider your audience.
-Regardless of the level you are teaching, pictures, flags, regalia from your home country or anything the students can touch is likely to go down well.
-If you can, try to get them involved somehow in your lesson, rather than just passively listening (see below for more ideas on ‘getting students involved’).
-Find common ground with your students – they will likely respond well if you show them similarities between your country and japan or examples of Japanese culture that you enjoy/are known/popular in your country e.g. Ghibli movies, Pokemon, Japanese food, etc.
+Audience: Regardless of the level you are teaching, pictures, flags, regalia from your home country or anything the students can touch is likely to go down well.
+If you can, try to get them involved, rather than just passively listening.
+Find common ground with your students – they will likely respond well if you show them similarities between your country and japan or examples of Japanese culture that you enjoy/are known/popular in your country (e.g. Ghibli movies, Pokemon, Japanese food, etc.)

-Keep the English simple: Fourth, try to look through your textbooks and talk to your JTEs to get a feel for the ability of your students; often the biggest mistake new ALTs make is over-estimating the English level of their students, which leads to confused and bored classrooms.
+Keep the English simple: Try to look through your textbooks and talk to your JTEs to get a feel for the ability of your students; often the biggest mistake new ALTs make is over-estimating the English level of their students, which leads to confused and bored classrooms.
 The biggest turn off for your students will be if they want to know about you but can’t understand anything you are saying.
-Also bear in mind that while games might be appropriate for elementary and junior high school, at senior high school the teacher may want you to incorporate some kind of writing activity, quiz, or other more ‘educational’ component to the lesson.
+Also bear in mind that while games might be appropriate for elementary and junior high school, at senior high school the teacher may want you to incorporate some kind of writing activity, quiz, or other more ‘educational’ component.

 Why English?
-Fifth, consider including a slide/activity about why students should study English.
-Often this isn’t covered, students are just expected to take English because English.
+Consider including a slide/activity about why students should study English.
 Talking about yourself is great, but also try to chip away at the idea that English is hard/impossible/boring/not useful to a Japanese person.
-Doing so could help focus some students or give others reasons to engage more fully than before.
+Doing so could help focus some students or give others reasons to engage more fully.
+At a basic level emphasise opportunities to meet and communicate with more people, see the world, gain a better understanding of Japan and its place in the world and the chance to better enjoy things like foreign media, foods, travel etc.

 Depending on your class’s level/age you could also highlight things like: